RecursiveG/UniSkinServer/doc/UniSkinAPI_en.md

     {
       "player_name": {string, Case-Corrected player name},
-      "last_update": {int, the time the player made the last change, in unix timestamp}, "model_preference": {array of string, the name of the models are listed in order of preference}, "skins": {Map<String,String>, map of model name to texture hash}
+      "last_update": {int, the time the player made the last change, in unix timestamp, seconds}, "model_preference": {array of string, the name of the models are listed in order of preference}, "skins": {Map<String,String>, map of model name to texture hash}
       "cape": {hash of cape texture}(Deprecated)